Air Booking Guide

 Booking Workflow Summary

-To create a booking, at a minimum, you must create a workbench session, add an offer, add at least one traveler, and commit the workbench.
+To create a booking, at a minimum, you must create a workbench session, add an air offer, add at least one traveler, and commit the workbench.
 Certain optional steps are also supported.

 Step #